How You Can Help Today!

 Anthropologist Margaret Mead once said: “Never doubt that a small group of thoughtful, committed, citizens can change the world.
 Indeed, it is the only thing that ever has!”
 In that spirit, AHACO creates a monthly quick guide to help neighbors get involved in housing advocacy… no experience needed!
 We carefully select a variety of trending events and topics so that there’s a little something for everyone.
 It’s a great way to grab a friend and change our little part of the world!

-February: Advocate!
+March: Advocate!

 a microphone on a stand in front of blurred flowers in the background, dimly lit setting.

-February: Donate!
+March: Donate!

 Person holding a stack of folded knitted sweaters in neutral colors, with a focus on red-painted fingernails.

-February: volunteer!
+March: volunteer!

 Two people, one man and one woman, tending to a vertical garden with black cone-shaped planters filled with plants, mounted on a grid wall.

-February: Engage!
+March: Engage!

 Two men embrace warmly and smile during a gathering with many people in the background.